Ketone drinks: a buzzy and safe alcohol-alternative?

 Allocating a few alcohol-free days can help you reduce how much you drink each week, as can opting for smaller sizes, such as bottles of beer instead of pints.
-Lower-alcohol or non-alcoholic beers or wines are a good choice too.
-Soft drinks don't have to be boring, mocktails can be a tasty alternative.
+Lower-alcohol or non-alcoholic beers or wines are a good choice too - there is a wide range available in supermarkets.

 Don't always meet at the pub

 Socialising often revolves around alcohol, but this doesn't have to be the case.
 You could try meeting friends for coffee or for a dinner without wine.
-Getting support from friends and family can help keep you on track too, so telling them you are cutting down can be really beneficial.
+Getting support from friends and family can help keep you on track too, so telling them you are cutting down can be helpful.

 Some say mindful drinking, where you really think about what you are drinking and why, helps them develop a more positive attitude to alcohol.